andye2004/consul/website/source/docs/acl/acl-auth-methods.html.md

 An operator needs to configure each auth method that is to be trusted by using the API or command line before they can be used by applications.

-* **Authentication** - Details about how to authenticate application credentials are configured using the `consul acl auth-method` subcommands or the corresponding [API endpoints](/api/acl/auth-methods.html).
-The specific details of configuration are type dependent and described in their own documentation.
+* **Authentication** - One or more **auth methods** should be configured with details about how to authenticate application credentials.
+These can be managed with the `consul acl auth-method` subcommands or the corresponding [API endpoints](/api/acl/auth-methods.html).
+The specific details of configuration are type dependent and described in their own documentation pages.

-* **Authorization** - One or more Binding Rules must be configured defining how to translate trusted identity attributes into privileges assigned to the ACL Token that is created.
+* **Authorization** - One or more **binding rules** must be configured defining how to translate trusted identity attributes from each auth method into privileges assigned to the ACL Token that is created.
 These can be managed with the `consul acl binding-rule` subcommands or the corresponding [API endpoints](/api/acl/binding-rules.html).

 ## Binding Rules